 Nighttime Parenting: Parenting a child by engaging in any activity that the child needs for him to build enough security to fall asleep.

 Sleep Training: Teaching your child the skills needed to sooth himself to sleep.

 I completely agree with both of these definitions; and if I agree, then why is it that I have rejected sleep training?
 Well, what I have come to realize is that I have not rejected sleep training; but rather the current commonly used sleep training methods available.
-The methods that I have encountered:

 - contradict my intuitive responses.